christytan/OCI-GoldenGate/Swingbench.md

 ## Objectives

 As an adminstrator,
-- Learn how to install and use Swingbench to simulate a production workload
+- Learn how to install and use Swingbench to simulate a transaction processing workload

 ## Required Artifacts